4.13. GUI Interaction

 • TraceGUI scene properties

-All displayed property values are a read-only snapshot.
+All displayed property values are read-only snapshots.
 To update the values, click on the Update button.
 Navigate the tabs to switch to different trees.

 ../_images/ui_property_browser.png

-Inside this window commands can run from inside the TraceGUI class.
-Scripting on the GUI or change Raytracer properties is possible, like adding, changing or removing geometries.
+Inside this window, commands can be defined and executed from inside the scope of the TraceGUI class.
+This allows for the scripting on the GUI and Raytracer at runtime, including adding, changing or removing geometries.

-After entering a command in the upper text field the Run-button needs to be pressed.
-Note that the command is only run, if the GUI is idle, therefore not doing any other tasks.
+After entering a command in the upper text field, the Run-button needs to be pressed.
+Note that the command is only run, if the GUI is idle and not doing any other tasks.

 After running the command, the scene is automatically updated and the geometry is retraced if the option “Retrace and replot automatically” is set.
-This can also be done manually with th Replot/Retrace Button.
+This can also be done manually with the Replot/Retrace Button.

 ../_images/ui_command_window.png

-The commands are run from within the TraceGUI object.
-To avoid race conditions and issues with scene rendering, all actions are run sequential.
+All actions are run sequential to avoid race conditions and issues with scene rendering.
 This leads to the UI being unresponsive while running the command.

-There are multiple object aliases available to simplify coding inside the command window
+There are multiple object aliases to simplify coding inside the command window:

 Table 4.23 Some object aliases